-Prior to beginning her legal career, Ms. Dobush worked as an immigrant rights advocate at the US Committee for Refugees and Immigrants.
-During law school, she served on the board of Penn Law’s Immigrant Rights Project and interned in the Chambers of Judge Iain Bonomy, presiding over the pre-trial of Radovan Karadžić at the United Nations International Criminal Tribunal for the former Yugoslavia.
+Prior to beginning her legal career, Ms. Dobush worked as an immigrant rights advocate.
+During law school, she interned at the United Nations International Criminal Tribunal for the former Yugoslavia.
 Her community service work centers around ocean protection and marine conservation.